KEMPEGUY/OctoNode_Cup/README.md

 ## 📤Submission
 Ready to compete?
 Follow these steps to get your model on the leaderboard
-* Each participant must fork this repository to their GitHub account.
 * Each participant needs to use the provided starter code as a baseline and implement your GNN model (while respecting all constraints!).
 * After generating predictions on the test set, save them as a CSV file with the required format:\
    id , name , ml_target .